Untitled

 3. Evaluate the principal research methodology of statistical sources for measuring criminal behavior.

-4. Assess factors which can affect crime distribution and displacement.
+4. Assess factors which affect crime distribution and displacement.

-6. Appraise some of the current issues and trends in criminology and criminal behavior.
+6. Analyze current issues and trends in criminology and criminal behavior.

 7. Examine relationships between victims and offenders including factors contributing to victimization and concepts of shared responsibility.